Baby must-have products every new mom needs for the first year

-But it also got me thinking about all those essential baby products that really helped a mom like me survive having a new baby in the house.
+Those essential baby products really helped a mom like me survive having a new baby in the house.
 But I’m not talking about the standard things babies obviously need like a crib, changing table or diapers…but some of the more specific things you only notice once you’ve gone through the experience with baby number one.

-Here are 4 things I could NOT have done without
+Here are 5 baby products I could NOT have done without

 1. Side-snapping shirts or onesies